Skip to main content

 4. Select Save.

-Use only your root domain or primary subdomain.
-Do not include paths such as /app or /dashboard.
+Enter only your root domain or primary subdomain.
+Do not include paths such as /app, /login, or /dashboard.

-2. Copy the verification code shown (format: phantom-verification-XXXXX)
+2. Copy the verification code shown.
+It will look like phantom-verification-XXXXX.

 Phantom Portal showing the verification code

-Add a TXT record to your domain’s DNS settings.
+Add a TXT record to your domain’s DNS settings using the verification code.

 FieldValue